HRizwan1/2019-team-06f/reports/sprint-06/report.md

   * Accomplishments:

- * In-progress:

- * Development Environment: Our team members are using Windows and Mac OS to run Ubuntu via Oracle VirtualBox, Visual Studio Code,  Git Bash, Sublime Text for coding, and Powershell 6 for vagrant/packer to build the servers, for the development environment     of the project.
+ * Development Environment: Our team members are using Windows and Mac OS to run Ubuntu via Oracle VirtualBox, Visual Studio Code,  Git Bash, Sublime Text for coding, and Powershell 6 for vagrant/packer/vault to build the servers, for the development environment of the project.

  * Github:
   ![github](images/github.png "Github")